 Bluetick coonhounds may do better in a household with another dog to keep him company.
 It's also best if you are at home enough to give your dog attention.
 They will not do well simply left alone in a yard all day.

-While bluetick coonhounds are friendly and are unlikely to bite, they can be almost aggressively so with visitors, greeting them with a howl and sniffing them thoroughly.
+While bluetick coonhounds are friendly, they can be almost aggressively so with visitors, greeting them with a howl and sniffing them thoroughly.
+They are unlikely to bite, however.

 These dogs do well in a variety of climates, with moderate toleration of both cold and hot weather.